 Keep the theme going from kitchen to dining room by copying this gorgeously designed space, which encapsulates some of the best parts of midcentury modern.
-Acrylic furniture was major in the 1960s, and this paired with a Sputnik chandelier and the kitchen countertops' moody color make this a stunning area reminiscent of the era from cooking your meal to sitting down and eating it.
+Acrylic furniture was major in the 1960s, and this, paired with a Sputnik chandelier and the kitchen countertops' moody color, makes for a stunning area reminiscent of the era, from cooking your meal to sitting down and eating it.

 Make Hardware Modern

-While this kitchen could pass for a more minimalist space, it's the semi circle knobs, wood, and matte finishes that give it midcentury modern flair.
-It's a great example of how easy it is to transform the overall feel of a kitchen (or any space for that matter) without needing to take out a wall or whip out the paint.
+While this kitchen could pass for a more minimalist space, it's the semicircular knobs, wood, and matte finishes that give it midcentury modern flair.
+It's a great example of how easy it is to transform the overall feel of a kitchen (or any space, for that matter) without needing to take out a wall or whip out the paint.

 Play With Shapes

-Curvy chairs and flat-faced cabinets in this kitchen makes for a nice blend of styles—Scandi-meets-midcentury to be exact.
-The room's quieter colors mixed with the more severe black island give it a calming energy that still has an edge to it.
+Curvy chairs and flat-faced cabinets in this kitchen make for a nice blend of styles—Scandi-meets-midcentury, to be exact.
+The room's quieter colors, mixed with the more severe black island, give it a calming energy that still has an edge to it.

 Add Streamlined Finishes

-The exposed bulb look has translated well from Sputnik lamps to sconces and now hanging pendant lights.
-This paired with the smoky blue cabinets and that stylish patterned rug make for a picture-perfect modernized midcentury modern kitchen.
+The exposed bulb look has translated well, from Sputnik lamps to sconces and now hanging pendant lights.
+This, paired with the smoky blue cabinets and that stylish patterned rug, makes for a picture-perfect, modernized midcentury modern kitchen.

 Go for a Moody Palette